 Areas of Expertise: History

 Before coming to Anglia Ruskin in 2019, William held posts at King’s College London, the University of Derby, and a Past and Present Fellowship at the Institute of Historical Research.
 His research focuses on the history of feeling from 1600 to the present.
-His first project was on the history of smell in Britain between 1670 and 1820 and the book from this project, Smell in Eighteenth-Century England: A Social Sense, will be published with Oxford University Press in the Past and Present series in 2019 and paperback in 2021.
+His first project was on the history of smell from the seventeenth to early nineteenth centuries and the book from this project, Smell in Eighteenth-Century England: A Social Sense, was published by Oxford University Press in the Past and Present series in 2019 and paperback in 2021.
 His second major project focussed on sound in eighteenth and nineteenth-century England.
 He is currently a Work Package Leader on the major EU Horizon-2020 funded project 'Odeuropa', which aims to trace, understand, and preserve the olfactory heritage of Europe from the 1600s to the 1920s.
 As part of this project, he is producing a major online Encyclopaedia of Smell Heritage and is working on several articles and books, including his next major monograph Synthetic Imaginations: a history of smell and a short-form book on smell and historical method titled Falstaff’s Nose.
 He is also currently working on British-Academy-funded projects on the history of the future and the impact of COVID-19 pandemic on people’s sensory worlds.